 How To Sue A Restaurant For An Allergy In The UK – How To Claim Compensation For Food Allergic Reaction Guide

+By Mark Ainsdale.
+Last Updated 16th August 2021.
+Welcome to this article that explores how to sue a restaurant for an allergy.
 This is a complete guide to suing a restaurant for allergy in the UK.
 If you live with an allergy, you already know that you often have to depend on other people to inform you of the allergen content of food items.
-If a person working in a restaurant or food outlet gives you the wrong information, and you suffer an allergic reaction due to it, then you could be able to sue for damages.
-This guide aims at educating people about the process of making such a claim.
+If a person working in a restaurant or food outlet gives you the wrong information, and you suffer an allergic reaction due to it, then you could be able to sue for damages at restaurants and takeaways.
+This guide aims at educating people about how to claim.

 Select A Section: